pydata/xarray/doc/user-guide/io.rst

 .. _PseudoNetCDF: http://github.com/barronh/PseudoNetCDF

-CSV and other formats supported by Pandas
+CSV and other formats supported by pandas
 -----------------------------------------

 For more options (tabular formats and CSV files in particular), consider